 - Residents can use this research elective time as a springboard for a variety of postgraduate training opportunities at Yale University.

-- Those who are interested in a more intensive research experience during their residency may want to consider the Clinical Neuroscientist Training Program (CNSTP).
+- Those who are interested in a more intensive research experience during their residency may want to consider the Yale Investigative Neurology Program (YINP) or Clinical Neuroscientist Training Program (CNSTP).